NexPlayer/Android-SDK/advanced.md

 This function is called when new subtitle data is ready for display.

 This is called whenever playback reaches a point in time where subtitles on any track need to be displayed or cleared.

 The text to display is provided in a *NexClosedCaption* object as a byte array; it is the responsibility of the application to convert this to text with the appropriate encoding.
-Where possible, the encoding information will be provided in the NexClosedCaption.mEncodingType, but many subtitle file formats do not explicitly specify an encoding, so it may be necessary for the application to guess the encoding or allow the user to select it.
+Where possible, the encoding information will be provided in the NexC osedCaption.mEncodingType, but many subtitle file formats do not explicitly specify an encoding, so it may be necessary for the application to guess the encoding or allow the user to select it.

 **Parameters**